Guo-Xiaoqing/SSL_WCE/README.md

 ### Results:
 * Attention maps and inputs of the second branch derived from validation samples are shown in [Results](https://github.com/Guo-Xiaoqing/SSL_WCE/tree/master/models/attention_map/).

-* Log files recorded with tensorflow 1.4 and 1.8 are listed in [Logs](https://github.com/Guo-Xiaoqing/SSL_WCE/tree/master/models/logs/), which report the running time, loss and accuracy during training phase.
+* Log files recorded with tensorflow 1.4 and 1.8 are listed in [Logs](https://github.com/Guo-Xiaoqing/SSL_WCE/tree/master/models/logs/), which report the running time, loss and accuracy of a mini-batch during training phase.

 ## Citation:
 To be updated